sasknot/learn-socialgamer-api/README.md

 ## TODO

-* Add more GraphQL queries and mutations
+* Add more GraphQL queries and mutations (with tests)
-* Add tests for GraphQL queries and mutations
 * Persist relationships (what will be the names?)
 * Persist game rating
 * Persist media